| Where is Dubai? | Public holidays | Dress code |

 - GITEX (November/December)

-- Jumana - Secret of the Desert.
+- [Update, last show in 2010?
+Try La Perle by Dragone in Al Habtoor City instead, first show Aug or Sep 2017] Jumana - Secret of the Desert.
 Fireworks, water, fire, 3D displays, lasers and 50 people jumping around a stage telling the story of a dying Arabian King, his two sons, a princess and some magic.
 Just over an hour long, costs 185 dhs, Get there at 830 pm for 9 pm show, daily except Mondays (and possibly Sundays).
-Season finished for 2006/2007, starts again from 01 September 2007.
+Season finished for 2006/2007, starts again from 01 Sep 2007.
 Jumana is performed at Al Sahra Desert Resort in Dubailand.
 Tel 800-586262, www.alsahra.com.
-Jumana location may be tricky (location map - opens in new window).
+Jumana location may be tricky.
 If you miss the entrance, you're two U-turns and an hour and a half's drive away from a second chance (Gulf News Tabloid 28 Jan 2007 had a favorable write up - except for the U-turns).

 - UAE Desert Challenge (November) - cars, bikes & trucks go mad.